Thibault0710/experiments/mnist_generator/README.md

   <b>Left:</b> Latent space (VAE) &nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp; <b>Right:</b> Pixel space
 </p>
 The samples are generated using main.py (for pixel space version) and main_latent.py (for the VAE based version).
+Both models have comparable architectures and number of parameters, they are not conditioned on the digit.
+They ve been trained during 30 epochs on 60k samples from MNIST dataset.
+We used shifted towards high noise timestep distribution at train and inference time.

 ## TODO
 - Compare models using FID scores.